 The recreational dispensary we went to in Boulder was The Farm, and had just this month made the switch from medicinal to recreational.
 But the scientific like approach to budtending was obviously still evident.
 My budtender asked me things such as: how often do you smoke?
 Do you plan on smoking during the day, or night?
 What sort of high are you looking for?
 The giggles?
 Body high?
 Do you want to smoke or are you looking for edibles?
 What sort of flavors are you in to?

 The dude was informed, and I truly dug that about him.
-If you’re going to deal with something as taboo as legalized marijuana, don’t be like the girl who checked us in to a dispensary who’s eyes were bloodshot and could barely manage a smile.
+If you’re going to deal with something as taboo as legalized marijuana, don’t be like the girl who checked us into a dispensary who’s eyes were bloodshot and could barely manage a smile.
 By the way, I forgot to mention when you go to the dispensary, as an out-of-state resident you give them your ID.
-Which they then swipe to ensure it’s legal, then give you a poker chip with an assigned number, and as an out-of-stater you’re only allowed to buy up to half an ounce equivalent.
-So half an ounce, or the equivalent grams/milligrams in edibles.
+Which they then swipe to ensure it’s legal, then give you a poker chip with an assigned number, and as an out-of-stater, you’re only allowed to buy up to half an ounce equivalent.
+So half an ounce, or the equivalent grams/milligrams of edibles.

 So, after a truly wonderful consultation with my budtender, here’s what we bought!